What this SEO checklist covers

 9. XML sitemap

 An XML sitemap helps search engines find your pages.
 Submit it via Search Console to ensure all content is discovered.
 These files provide a structured map of your site for easier crawling.
-Update your sitemaps regularly to include new content.
+Update your sitemaps regularly to include new content (most CMS’ automatically updates the sitemap once new pages are published).

 Check your sitemap status with Morningscore’s sitemap checker.